zar-moethu/actuarial-reserving-insurance-Excel/README.md

 ### 📊 2.
 Data Source

-The data used in this project is a simulated dataset representing a realistic portfolio of homeowner's insurance claims (Line of Business H3).
+The data used in this project is a simulated dataset representing a realistic portfolio of Home insurance claims (Line of Business H3).
 The raw data, which would typically be extracted from a company's database, is a detailed claims listing containing:

 ##### 🧾 2.1 Raw Dataset Table Snapshot